jackmaden/philosophybreak/src/pages/articles/the-buddha-four-noble-truths-the-cure-for-suffering/index.md

 ## 1. There is dukkha (suffering)

-<span class="big-letter">T</span>he Pali word _dukkha_ is quite difficult to define: traditionally translated as suffering, some translations render it as ‘dissatisfaction’ or ‘unease’.
+<span class="big-letter">T</span>he Pali word _dukkha_ is quite difficult to define: traditionally translated as suffering, some render it as ‘dissatisfaction’ or ‘unease’.

 Essentially, _dukkha_ captures all of life’s disappointment, stress, discomfort, pain, unfulfilled hopes, and unhappiness — from small everyday anxieties to significant loss.